math3570-s24/winRsProject/README.md

 # winRsProject

-We could use this to communicate for now
+We could use this to communicate